-Official Translation of documents issued outside Europe.
+\Official Translation of documents issued outside Europe.
 Diplomas and transcripts of records, and other official records, issued outside Europe should be officially translated into English by a Certified Translator.

 You have to register at the beginning of each academic year at UCA, as the Coordinating University of the SeaBluE Bachelor and as the Diploma issuing University.

-To facilitate the process, UCA will make available to the host universities the personal and academic data of the students, so that it is not essential for the students
+To facilitate the process, UCA will available make to the host universities the personal and academic data of the students, so that it is not essential for the students to carry out any administrative formalities.